bukosabino/wrapper-backtrader/README.md

-# Basic Trading Strategies

-Some basic trading strategies implemented using Backtrader
+# Backtrader Wrapper

+It is a personal Backtrader wrapper to implement trading strategies.

+Also, you can find some example strategies implemented.

 # How to use (python 3.7)